saurabhdaware/abell-plugin-starter/README.md

 # abell-plugin-starter

-Plugin Starter for Abell v0.4+
+This starter is only for Abell v0.4+.
+For detailed guide on how to use this starter, check out https://abelljs.org/blog/how-to-build-plugins